All I Have to Do Is Dream: Cover versions

 Richard Chamberlain covered the song on his 1962 album Richard Chamberlain Sings.
 Released as a single in 1963, it peaked at No. 14 on the Billboard Hot 100 chart, and No. 6 on Billboard's Middle-Road Singles chart.
+In Canada it reached No. 6.

 Roy Orbison covered the song on his 1963 album In Dreams.

+French singer, Sheila, recorded a French cover version entitled "Pendant les vacances", a hit in France in 1963.